 Processors – Intel vs AMD

 Unless you’re going with an APU, I don’t really see a reason to go with an AMD processor here.
 They’re not as fast or as energy efficient.
-This might change with Zen-based systems early in 2017; however, right now I’d go with Intel.
+This might change with Ryzen-based systems at some point.
+However for now, since these are gaming laptop, we’ll stick with Intel.

 Speaking of Intel right now the seventh generation Kaby Lake processors are the most up-to-date option for laptops.
-Early 2017, we’ll see 7th generation Kaby Lake processors.
+So, if all things remain equal, I’d go ahead and go with the 7th generation skus.

 As far as APUs are concerned some of the newer Bristol Ridge options look appealing in the sub $500 category.
 If you’re just looking for good integrated graphics, it’s something to consider.